Dr. Roger Sur, MD, demonstrates kidney stone removal at UC San Diego Health.

 Many kidney stones will pass on their own.
-However, if a stone is too large to pass on its own, or if it becomes stuck in the urinary tract, you may need more treatment.
-Depending on the type of kidney stone, your physician may use one or more of the following treatment options:
+However, if a stone is too large or if it becomes stuck in the urinary tract, conservative treatment may not be sufficient.

 UC San Diego Health's Comprehensive Kidney Stone Center offers innovative and effective options to treat and remove a variety of kidney stones.
 We specialize in helping people who have recurring kidney stones, complex cases such as large “staghorn” or struvite stones, or medical conditions that may make stones more likely.
 Our advanced imaging techniques can help determine the size and composition of stones.

 Treatment Options for Larger or Problematic Kidney Stones